Unveiling student photography at Adelaide Botanic Garden

 A diverse botanical collection of plants can be found inside the Simpson Shadehouse including tree ferns, rhapis palms, camellias, begonias, hydrangeas, fuschias, platycerium and pteris.

-Find the shadehouse at D10 on the map, nestled between the Mediterranean Garden and Australian Forest.
+Find the shadehouse nestled between the Mediterranean Garden and Australian Forest.